ISO and Image Noise

 This is why you might still have a very hard time seeing image noise even at ISO 800 with some cameras.

-Nikon in particular has been praised for the ability of its cameras to reduce noise at high ISO, which gives photographers a lot of flexibility when shooting in low light.
+Both Canon and Nikon digital SLR cameras have been praised for their ability to keep high ISO noise at a minimum, which gives photographers a lot of flexibility when shooting in low light.

 Every time a new digital SLR camera is released, the immediate debate begins: how well does it handle noise at high ISO?